SSRI Birth Defect Related Lawsuits

 “Use of antidepressant medications during pregnancy also shows a secular increase in recent decades, prompting concerns that prenatal exposure may contribute to increased risk of ASD,” researchers concluded, adding that further studies will be needed to replicate and extend their findings.

-Drug companies have often downplayed the risk to fetuses of the use of these drugs during the first trimester of pregancy.
-However, recent studies have shown a significant increase in occurence of serious birth defects as a result of using some of these drugs during the first trimester.
+Drug companies have often downplayed the risk to fetuses of the use of these drugs during the first trimester of pregnancy.
+However, recent studies have shown a significant increase in occurrence of serious birth defects as a result of using some of these drugs during the first trimester.
 If you were taking an SSRI before you found out you were pregnant, there is a possibility that your child’s birth defect was caused by the drug — even if you stopped taking it once you found out you were pregnant!
 Recent litigation has held these drug companies accountable for their failure to warn of these risks.
 If you or a loved one has taken an SSRI and given birth to a child with a congenital birth defect, you may be entitled to compensation.

 Do I have a SSRI birth defect related Lawsuit?